 - White wine – to add more complexity and richness to the dish’s flavor, add ½ cup of dry white wine as soon as the eggplants are slightly roasted before you stir in the rest of the ingredients.

-- Spicy - you can optionally add black peppper or red pepper flakes, during the last minutes of cooking.
+- Spicy - you can optionally add black pepper or red pepper flakes during the last minutes of cooking.

 Italian eggplants are a common type of eggplant that can be found in home gardens and farmers' markets across North America.
 This variety of eggplant is more commonly known as "Italian" or "sweet" eggplants, contrary to their relative species, which are usually more bitter and sour than they are sweet.

 Italian eggplants can be harvested by cutting them from the vine near the stem, leaving about 2 inches of stem still attached to each fruit.